MicrosoftDocs/defender-docs/defender-endpoint/transient-device-tagging.md

 ## How does transient tagging work?

-Transient device tagging uses an internal algorithm to tag transient devices in the device inventory.
+Transient device tagging uses an internal algorithm to tag transient devices in the inventory.

 - The algorithm runs on unmanaged devices within the device inventory.
 - The algorithm excludes specific devices from tagging.
 Excluded device types include: Server, NetworkDevice, Printer, Industrial, Surveillance, SmartFacility, and SmartAppliance.